-There is support provided in Year 9 for students with an SEN in choosing the most suitable options for their Key Stage 4 programme of study.
+There is support provided in Year 9 for students with an SEND in choosing the most suitable options for their Key Stage 4 programme of study.
 The learning support department will meet with students and their parents to offer support for Key Stage 4 provision, options and if access arrangements are required.
-Pastoral support is provided with a form tutor from year 8 through all years to year 11.
+Pastoral support is provided by Year Managers from year 7 through all years to year 11.

 We also provide an enhanced transition for KS4 pupils moving onto their post 16 choice.
 This can include visits with familiar staff to the new provision and support for the student and their family in completing their transition plan.

 Parents/Carers are essential to giving support to their child’s education and at Tanfield we believe in establishing and working together as a team around the child to ensure that the student receives the support that they require throughout their time at school and beyond.

 A positive and supportive relationship with parents is one of our most powerful resources and has a significant impact upon pupil progress.
 From a parent raising a concern about their child in school or at home that they require help and support with, very quickly a solution focused meeting is set up with all the relevant people internally and externally to support the student.